MoveOnOrg/votetripling/README_local.md

 - *names_extract* a guess for the extracted names (to be reviewed)

 # Running the app frontend
 app.py is a Python 3.x, Flask-based frontend that provides a dedicated UI for uploading data sets and requesting that the above scripts be run with them.
-It uses Celery workers, a Redis queue and Flask-mail to manage script jobs and email notifications with the results in the background.
+If config.PROCESS_ASYNC is set to True, it uses Celery workers, a Redis queue and Flask-mail to manage script jobs and email notifications with the results in the background.
+If config.PROCESS_ASYNC is set to False, it runs script jobs synchronously from a queue/log stored in a SQLite database.

 Make sure you've created and activated a virtual environment (see Requirements) and installed everything in requirements.txt.

 You'll need to install Redis.
 On OSX, install homebrew and then `brew install redis`.
 You may also need to run `pip install "celery[redis]"`

+Copy config.py from `instance/config.py.example` file and fill it in.

 To run an instance of the frontend locally, from the project root directory initialize the db:
 `